MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-in-office-365.md

 Audio Conferencing enables users to join a Teams meeting from a phone using a Public Switched Telephone Network (PSTN) phone number.
 Audio Conferencing is sometimes called dial-in conferencing or PSTN conferencing.
 Audio Conferencing allows up to 1,000 phone attendees.  **NUKE LAST SENTENCE?
 LEAVE LIMITS TO LIMITS DOC?**

 Audio Conferencing requires an additional Teams add-on license for each person in your organization who is going to schedule/host an Audio Conferencing meeting.
+Meeting attendees who dial in don't need any licenses assigned to them.
 For more information, see [Audio Conferencing add-on licensing](./teams-add-on-licensing/microsoft-teams-add-on-licensing.md).
-(Audio Conferencing does not require a Teams Phone license.)   **MK UPDATING LICENSING DOC.
+(Note that Audio Conferencing doesn't require a Teams Phone license.)   **MK UPDATING LICENSING DOC.
 ADD LINK TO AUDIO CONFERENCING SECTION WHEN PUBLISHED LIVE.**

 This article describes Audio Conferencing concepts, scenarios, and prerequisites.
 After reading this article, for step-by-step instructions on how to set up Audio Conferencing, see [Set up Audio Conferencing](set-up-audio-conferencing-in-teams.md).